1itromio/cowin-vaccine-booking/README.md

 ## Warning
 * This is NOT the official CoWIN App and I DO NOT guarantee the scheduling of vaccine appointment through this App.
 This a hobby showcase project.
 * I am not responsible for any legalities involved while using this app.
 Use at your own risk
-* The will try to book the first available slot for a Vaccine Center
+* This App will try to book the first available slot for a Vaccine Center

 ## Usage Guide
 1. Make sure to provide Read SMS Permission.